 Cheapest time to go to Greece

-Greece can be a very affordable country, yet many people will claim that it’s expensive.
+Greece can be a very affordable country.
+Yet, many people will claim that it’s expensive.
 My guess is that these people have only visited the most expensive destinations in Greece, during high season.

 When is the peak season in Greece?

 In general, the peak season for Greece is between June and September.
 Due to the warm weather and absence of rain, it’s the best season to go to the beach, and swimming is delightful.

 The most expensive months in terms of accommodation prices are July and August.
 This is the time when most people, including Greeks, can take time off to travel.
 Even with the higher prices, many hotels on some islands can be fully booked.

 My opinion: if you have a choice, skip Athens and Greece in August.
 It can get too hot and crowded, especially in the popular islands.